RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> Western blot do not show any drastic differences at ESC WT vs mutants so its unlikely to have STRONG differences...

-XXX Maybe we should look at the ratio with input?
+YYY Maybe we should look at the ratio with input?

-XXX Let's filter-out to keep only genes enriched in WT tu rule-out this possibility
+YYY Let's filter-out to keep only genes enriched in WT tu rule-out this possibility

 **bigwig_DiffBind_TMM:**